**This website is best viewed in Desktop mode when using mobile devices.

-The Trans Advocacy in Rural Places program builds community knowledge, legal skills and grassroots power for the legal self-sufficiency and civil rights of transgender and gender diverse people who live in rural or geographically isolated areas across Washington state.
+The Trans Advocacy in Rural Places program builds community knowledge, legal skills and grassroots power for the legal self-sufficiency and civil rights of transgender, two spirit and gender diverse people who live in rural or geographically isolated areas across Washington state.

 Introducing Trans Advocacy in Rural Places!

 An Equal Justice Works Fellowship Hosted by The Lavender Rights Project

 The Trans Advocacy in Rural Places program helps to alleviate the burdens placed upon rural transgender people to meet their own legal needs.
 TARP encourages resiliency in rural transgender communities through improving legal supportive services for their civil rights, educating the public, and increasing trans community capacity to self-represent.

 Trans Advocacy in Rural Places is an Equal Justice Works Fellowship hosted by the Lavender Rights Project from 2018 through 2020.
 This project is sponsored by an anonymous funder.
 Dusty Weber LaMay, J.D. is the Equal Justice Works Fellow for this project.
 You can find out more about Equal Justice Works through clicking on this link to the organization’s website.

 Pro Se Support, Legal Help Pop Up Shops, Advocacy, Document Support, Professional Training, Know Your Rights Clinics

 TARP assists rural transgender and gender diverse communities to meet their personal pro-se civil legal needs with a focus on trans related legal needs like name and gender changes